Portrait of doomed love conquers British public's hearts

 Francis Bacon's 1949 "Head VI" followed in third place, an unsettling painting based on a 1650 portrait of Pope Innocent IX by Spanish painter Diego Velazquez.

-The list was compiled based on 30,000 "likes" on Facebook from the public, who voted for their favourite pieces of British art as part of the "Art Everywhere" project.
+The list was compiled based on 30,000 "likes" on Facebook from the public, who voted for their favorite pieces of British art as part of the "Art Everywhere" project.

 Reproductions of the top 57 pieces will be splashed across 22,000 poster sites in cities, towns and villages across Britain from 12-25 August.